 If you are passing any unfilled impressions from the network back to AdSense then you also need to factor in the value of that passed back inventory.
 This is most easily done by sending your pass backs to a separate channel for each network.

-Actual CPM = (Network revenue + pass back revenue) / DFP Impressions * 1000
+Actual CPM = (Network revenue + pass back revenue) / Google Ad Manager Impressions * 1000

 Simply add the network as a price priority line item based on that calculation and have an AdSense line item compete against it.
 Remember to update the actual CPM on a regular basis to ensure that bids are being calculated at the right price – daily or weekly depending on volume.